Youth activism: Global youth activism

 Youth activism in the Global South increased in the first years of the 2010s.
 People under the age of 18 comprise 46% of the global population, and these youth played a crucial role around the world during the first two decades of the twenty-first century.

-Africa
+Africa & Asia

 South Africa

 A classic example of youth engagement in political activism is the Soweto riots.
 When teachers started instructing in Afrikaans, the language of their oppressors, children took the streets for a peaceful demonstration.
 The police reaction was brutal and on June 16, 1976, at least 25 people were killed.
 The violence continued and spread all across the country.
 By the end of the year, 575 people had died and 2,389 had been wounded.

-A contemporary challenge for South African youth is the AIDS pandemic.
-Around 60% of adults who contract HIV become infected before they turn 25, meaning youth are particularly endangered.
-To advocate and protest about HIV/AIDS, South African youth known as "urban warriors" have created social movements that use youth culture, media, and peer-to-peer campaigns to advocate about HIV/AIDS.

-Asia

-In Hong Kong, the Hong Kong Federation of Students leads the social umbrella movement against the decision of the Standing Committee of the National People's Congress (NPCSC) of 31 August.

 India

 In India, youth born in the 1980s and 1990s comprise part of a middle class increasingly vocal against impunity for rapists and against government corruption.

-The Assam Movement (or Assam Agitation) (1979-1985) was a popular movement against illegal immigrants in Assam.
-The movement, led by All Assam Students Union(AASU) and the 'All Assam Gana Sangram Parishad' (AAGSP), developed a program of protests and demonstration to compel the Indian government to identify and expel illegal, (mostly Bangladeshis), immigrants and protect and provide constitutional, legislative and administrative safeguards to the indigenous Assamese people.

-On 16 January 2017 a large group of students (more than 20 lakhs) protested in Tamil Nadu and Puducherry for the ban on Jallikattu.
-The ban was made by Supreme court of India in 2014 when PETA filed a petition against Jallikattu as a cruelty to animals.